ait-energy/matsim-drs/README.md

 The main components of this extension are the following:

-1-Matching algorithm
+1. Matching algorithm
-2-Modifying agents plans before each iteration
+2. Modifying agents plans before each iteration
-3-Handling agents departures and arrivals in QSim
+3. Handling agents departures and arrivals in QSim
-4-Scoring carpooling trips
+4. Scoring carpooling trips
-5-Undoing modifications in agents' plans at the end of each iteration
+5. Undoing modifications in agents' plans at the end of each iteration

 ### Matching Algorithm
 Before each iteration, drivers and riders requests are created for agents who are carpooling.